-The first World Championship was held in 1996 hosted by the States.
+The first World Championship was held in 1996 in the USA.
 A major boost came in 2001 when the world cycling governing body, the Union Cycliste Internationale, officially recognised the sport.
 It is a team sport and is also known by cycle polo, bike polo, polo-vélo (France) and Radpolo (Germany).
 The equipment required is a bicycle, a mallet, and a ball.
 There are two versions either played on grass or on a hardcourt.
 It is particularly the latter where a more recent spike in interest has been recorded with over thirty nations now playing matches on these surfaces.
-In the grass version, six players make up a team and the field is rectangular in shape normally officially 150 by 100 metres.
+In the grass version, six players make up a team and the field is rectangular in shape, normally officially 150 by 100 metres.
 Unofficially a field of any size will be sufficient.
 Only four players per team are on the field at a time.

 Goals are four metres wide and consist of two goal posts without a crossbar.
 The object, like in polo, is to get the ball in the opposing team’s goal.
 An international match consists of 30 minutes, divided into periods of 7.5 minutes known as chukkars.
 In the hardcourt version, matches are played on tennis courts, outdoor basketball courts, or any other hard outdoor surface.
 Teams consist of three players and the match completes once five goals are scored or the time has expired.
 There are no chukkars or substitutes.
 Rules tend to vary from city to city.
 There is at this point no official world governing body.
 Regional governing bodies include the North American Bike Polo Association, the North American Hardcourt Bike Polo Association, and the European Hardcourt Bike Polo Association.